jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 ### 8 Meaning of parent Crown entity
-A Crown entity (A) is a parent Crown entity or parent of another Crown entity (B) if— (a) A is a statutory entity or Crown entity company or school board of trustees or tertiary education institution; and (b) B is a subsidiary of A, or a multi-parent subsidiary of A and 1 or more other Crown entities, under the definition of Crown entity subsidiaries in the second column of section 7(1)﻿(c).
+A Crown entity (A) is a parent Crown entity or parent of another Crown entity (B) if— (a) A is a statutory entity or Crown entity company or school board or tertiary education institution; and (b) B is a subsidiary of A, or a multi-parent subsidiary of A and 1 or more other Crown entities, under the definition of Crown entity subsidiaries in the second column of section 7(1)﻿(c).

 ### 9 Power to amend Schedules 1 and 2